Hunted (comics): Main plot

 Spider-Man is swinging throughout New York, still weakened because of the flu.
 He arrives at the place where Black Cat is supposedly held and falls into a trap where there are green gases that make Spider-Man disoriented.
 Black Cat is in a hotel room with Billy Connors, where she was captured by Taskmaster and Black Ant due to them double-crossing her.
 Kraven arrives to see Black Cat, and it is revealed that Black Cat and Billy are bait for Spider-Man.
 Meanwhile, Spider-Man gets dizzier when he sees the Last Son of Kraven.
 Spider-Man manages to get the upper hand, but hallucinates Mary Jane dying, which causes the Last Son of Kraven to beat him senselessly.
-Spider-Man wakes up in Central Park in his black suit where he is attacked by Scorpion with the rest of the Savage Six, Armadillo, Black Mamba, Black Tarantula, Constrictor II, Frog-Man, Gazelle of the Salem's Seven, Gibbon, Hippo, Iguana, Kangaroo, Killer Shrike, Man-Bull, Owl, Panda-Mania, Puma, Slug, Squid, Toad, Walrus, and White Rabbit watch the fight.
+Spider-Man wakes up in Central Park in his black suit where he is attacked by Scorpion with the rest of the Savage Six, Armadillo, Black Mamba, Black Tarantula, Constrictor, Frog-Man, Gazelle of the Salem's Seven, Gibbon, Hippo, Iguana, Kangaroo, Killer Shrike, Man-Bull, Owl, Panda-Mania, Puma, Slug, Squid, Toad, Walrus, and White Rabbit watch the fight.
 The fight is interrupted when they are attacked by robots piloted by hunters.

-Spider-Man is helping the Savage Six, Armadillo, Beetle, Bison, Constrictor II, Dragonfly, Flying Tiger, Frog-Man, Gazelle, Gibbon, Iguana, Killer Shrike, Mad Dog, Man-Bull, Owl, Puma, the Serpent Society, Squid, Toad, Walrus, and White Rabbit escape from the Hunter-Bots, but there is almost no escape as there is a forcefield around Central Park, even Captain Marvel, Iron Man, War Machine, and Vision couldn't break through it.
-This forcefield is the remnant of the Planetary Defense Shield that was misused by Hydra back in the "Secret Empire" storyline.
-Arcade shows the hunters how to operate the Hunter-Bots where a hunter named Bob controls one to kill Iguana.
+Spider-Man is helping the Savage Six, Armadillo, Beetle, Bison, Constrictor, Dragonfly, Flying Tiger, Frog-Man, Gazelle, Gibbon, Iguana, Killer Shrike, Mad Dog, Man-Bull, Owl, Puma, the Serpent Society, Squid, Toad, Walrus, and White Rabbit escape from the Hunter-Bots, but there is almost no escape as there is a force field around Central Park.
+Arcade shows the hunters how to operate the Hunter-Bots, with a hunter named Bob using one of the robots to kill Iguana.
 Bison, Gazelle, and Mad Dog are killed by the Hunter-Bots.
 Mary Jane is dancing in her apartment but stops when she gets worried for Peter.
 Spider-Man tries to help Gibbon, but Vulture tells Gibbon to get away from Spider-Man as after this is over Spider-Man will just lock Gibbon up again.
 Black Ant and Taskmaster are talking about the Hunt.
 Taskmaster betrays Black Ant saying that Black Ant is an animal-themed villain and tasers Black Ant to get more money.
 While running away, Vulture pushes Gibbon toward the hunters in order to buy some time for himself, which causes Gibbon to be killed.
 While fighting the hunters, Peter Parker grows worried for Mary Jane, because he fears that his hallucination may become true.
 Mary Jane wakes up from her sleep to find a centipede in her hair and puts it outside and goes back to sleep, but a demonic bandaged-covered figure with centipedes on him watches over.